mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

 ## Login to Azure in wsl environment

-In your Ubuntu 22.04(WSL) terminal from the previous step, run the following commands
+In your Ubuntu 22.04(WSL) terminal from the Connect to Ubuntu WSL with VSCode step, run the following commands

 ``` bash